AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-workfront-terms-a-c.md

 >[!IMPORTANT]
 >
->This article should be used as a reference to understand the terms that you may encounter in the `Adobe Workfront` application or in the `Workfront` documentation.
+>This article should be used as a reference to understand the terms that you may encounter in the Adobe Workfront application or in the Workfront documentation.
 We are currently&nbsp;updating this information and as a result this table might not be complete.
 We will remove this disclaimer when we consider this information exhaustive.&nbsp;

 For the full glossary, see [Glossary of Workfront terms](../../../workfront-basics/navigate-workfront/workfront-navigation/glossary-of-workfront-terms.md).

-The following table is a list of commonly used terms in `Adobe Workfront`:&nbsp;&nbsp;
+The following table is a list of commonly used terms in Adobe Workfront:&nbsp;&nbsp;

 [A](#a)